 Who we are and what we do

-EAU keeps all our stakeholders connected to Bath Spa University and each other.
+EAU keeps all our stakeholders connected to Bath Spa University and sometimes to each other.
 Our aim is to ensure all of our activities contribute towards the advancement of the University and enhance Bath Spa’s reputation by cultivating long term relationships.

 We send updates with the latest news about the University and in addition provide: